-To stay historically correct, in this post we are using Bass pale ale – a full flavored English style pale ale and once the world’s highest selling pale ale, and smooth and creamy Guinness Draught stout with its landmark balance of bitter and sweet and roasted coffee and malty notes.
+To stay historically correct, in this post we are using Bass pale ale – a full flavored English style pale ale and once the world’s highest selling pales, and smooth and creamy Guinness Draught stout with its landmark balance of bitter and sweet and roasted coffee and malty notes.

-The most common method to add the stout is to use the back of a spoon to gently pour it over the pale ale.
+- The most common method to add the stout is to use the back of a large tablespoon to gently pour it over the pale ale.
 (Scroll down for a second, even easier method).

-While pouring aim for a continuous, measured and steady flow of stout.
-Center the flow over the most convex part of the spoon and tilt the spoon towards the center of the glass to avoid stout spilling over the spoon handle.
+- While pouring aim for a continuous, measured and steady flow of stout.
+Center the flow over the most convex part of the back of the spoon and tilt it towards the center of the glass to avoid stout spilling over the handle.

 Guinness actually makes Black and Tan spoons designed for the express purpose of pouring the layered drink.
-They attach to the rim of the glass.
+They attach to the edge of a pint glass.

-When you are finished, the Guinness will float in a separate layer over the pale ale.
+- When you are finished, the Guinness stout beer will float in a separate layer over the pale ale.

 Layering can be accomplished because of the different densities of liquids.

-Guinness is a lighter beer (i.e has lower density, many stouts do, unless imperial) and if poured slowly and carefully over the more dense Bass pale ale will float.
+Guinness is a light beer (i.e has lower density, many stouts do, unless imperial) and if poured slowly and carefully over the more dense Bass pale ale will float.